-Wonderfully preserved (though a little too precious), hilltop Pérouges, with its medieval houses and narrow cobbled streets—leave those Louboutin high heels at home—surrounded by ramparts, is 200 yards across.
-Hand-weavers first brought it prosperity; the Industrial Revolution meant their downfall, and by the late 19th century the population had dwindled from 1,500 to 12.
-Now the government has restored the most interesting houses, and a potter, bookbinder, cabinetmaker, and weaver have given the town a new lease on life.
+With its medieval houses and narrow cobbled streets surrounded by ramparts, wonderfully preserved Pérouges is only 200 yards across.
+Hand-weavers first brought it prosperity; but the Industrial Revolution meant their downfall, and by the late 19th century the population had dwindled from 1,500 to 12.
+Now the government has restored the most interesting houses, giving the town a new lease on life.
 A number of restaurants make Pérouges a good lunch stop.

 Elsewhere in Lyon and the Alps

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More